kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 We would like to thank the entire release team for the hours spent hard at work to ensure we deliver a solid Kubernetes v1.28 release for our community.

-Special thanks to our Release Lead, Grace Nguyen, for guiding us through a smooth and successful release cycle and facilitating the communication and collaboration between the different Release Teams taking advantage of her experience as a Shadow and Lead in these teams.
+Special thanks to our release lead, Grace Nguyen, for guiding us through a smooth and successful release cycle and facilitating the communication and collaboration between the different release teams taking advantage of her experience as a shadow and lead in these teams.

 ## Ecosystem Updates